pmihango/phase-4-project/README.md

 This app lets you create book clubs with your friends where you can track goals, create discussion questions, and comment on the discussion questions.

-## Front-end Best Books Interface
+## Back-end Best Books Interface

-You can use this app in conjunction with my book club app API [see the repo](https://github.com/)
+You can use this app in conjunction with my book club app API [see the repo](https://github.com/AbelRutto/backend-api-for-best-books)

 ## Technologies Used In This App